Japanese submarine I-11: First war patrol

-As I-11 continued to work her way to the southwest, her lookouts sighted what they reported as a convoy of eight transports escorted by two light cruisers and two destroyers at about 12:00 on 24 July 1942.
+As I-11 continued to work her way to the southwest, her lookouts sighted what they reported as a convoy of eight transports escorted by two light cruisers and two destroyers at about 12:00 on 24 July.
 I-11 was unable to close with the ships because they were at a great distance.
-At 04:06 on 27 July, she fired a single torpedo at the Australian 2,197-gross register ton merchant ship Coolana while 30 nmi north of Cape Howe.
+At 04:06 on the 27th, she fired a single torpedo at the Australian 2,197-gross register ton merchant ship Coolana while north of Cape Howe.
 The torpedo missed, so I-11 surfaced and attempted to attack Coolana with gunfire, but rough seas made targeting Coolana difficult with I-11′s deck gun.
 After Coolana transmitted an SOS, I-11 submerged and fired another torpedo, but it also missed, and Coolana escaped undamaged.

-At 05:00 on 29 July 1942, a Bristol Beaufort of the RAAF's No. 100 Squadron attacked I-11 when she was off Disaster Bay, 22 nmi northeast of Gabo Island, and heading south at 7 kn.
+At 05:00 on 29 July, a Bristol Beaufort of the RAAF's No. 100 Squadron attacked I-11 when she was off Disaster Bay northeast of Gabo Island, and heading south at 7 kn.
 I-11 made a crash dive and submerged before the Beaufort, whose bomb bay doors stuck, could drop its six 250 lb bombs.
 The Beaufort's pilot claimed a kill, but I-11 was undamaged, although her crew found numerous bomb fragments on her afterdeck after she surfaced.

 I-11′s lookouts sighted a convoy with several small escorts while she was on the surface in the Tasman Sea at 23:30 on 30 July 1942, and she set off in pursuit.
-At 02:50 on 31 July, 15 nmi southwest of the lighthouse at Cape Everard, she fired two torpedoes at overlapping targets and heard one explosion.
+At 02:50 on 31 July, southwest of the lighthouse at Cape Everard, she fired two torpedoes at overlapping targets and heard one explosion.
 The convoy's escorts attempted a counterattack, but could not locate I-11.

 On 1 August 1942, I-11 reached the southernmost boundary of her patrol area at the eastern entrance to the Bass Strait and began her return voyage.
 She arrived at the Japanese naval base at Truk Atoll on 11 August 1942.